savil/savil.github.com/_drafts/2018-01-25-stanford-bpase-twooheighteen-day-two.md

     * this gives an end-to-end verification framework

-Schnorr signatures for bitcoin: challenges and opportunities
+Talk 3: Schnorr signatures for bitcoin: challenges and opportunities {#talk3}
 ------
 By Pieter Wuille et al, Blockstream